 - breeding establishments

 - boarding establishments

 - pet shops

 - riding establishments

-- 700s
+- ZOOS

 - keeping dangerous wild animals

 - training and exhibiting performing animals

-- keeping certain wild or exotic species
+- keeping certain wild or exotic species.

 All such establishments and animal keepers must ensure they meet the welfare needs of the animals in their care as set out under the Animal Welfare Act 2006 as well as other relevant legislation.
-In England there are Regulations concerning boarding and breeding establishments, pet shops, livery yards, and exhibiting and performing animals.
-Since 2014 rules have been in place in Wales concerning the regulation of breeding establishments, with the Welsh Government looking into Regulations around the exhibition of and performing animals.
+In England there are Regulations concerning boarding and breeding establishments, pet shops, and exhibiting and performing animals.
+The same Regulations apply to some boarding establishments in Wales, with there being separate Regulations for dog breeding establishments and pet shops.
+The Welsh Government is considering the introduction of Regulations to set out standards for animals used for performances and in exhibitions, as well as livery services and various other animal establishments and activities.

-What to do You should report your concerns to your local county or unitary council Animal Health team in the first instance.
+Issue What to do You are concerned about the health and welfare of farm livestock.
+You should report your concerns to the Animal and Plant Health Agency (APHA) or your local county or unitary council Animal Health team in the first instance.
 You can normally find their information on the council website.
 These councils have a statutory duty to deal with such issues.
-The RSPCA may also be a further point to report such concerns on: 0300 1234 999.
-If an animal is on a major road or highway then report this to the police or Highways Agency (in England) or Traffic Wales (in Wales).
-If an animal is on a minor road then report this to the local police.
-If you find an injured animal beside the road you should report this to the RSPCA on: 0300 1234 999.
-You should report this to your local authority.
+You see an animal in danger on a road or highway.
+If an animal is on a major road or highway then report this to the police or National Highways (in England) or Traffic Wales (in Wales).
+If an animal is on a minor road then report this to the local police .
+You are concerned about a horse being illegally fly-grazed on council-owned land.
+You should report this to your local authority .
 Check on their website for further information on who to report illegally fly-grazed horses to.
-If you are concerned about the welfare of a horse please contact the RSPCA on: 0300 1234 999.
-Additionally your local authority may also be able to assist.
-If you find an injured or sick wild animal you should report this to the RSPCA on: 0300 1234 999.
-You may be asked if you can assist by taking the animal to your local vet.
+You are concerned about the welfare of some horses you have seen.
+There's no single 'perfect' way to care for horses and ponies because every animal and situation is different.
+Visit the RSPCA website: rspca.org.uk to find advice and guidance on caring for horses and ponies.
+You find a sick or injured animal.
+Visit: rspca.org.uk to find the best way to help.
+More often than not, the quickest and best way to help a small bird or animal is to take it to the nearest vet.
+You are concerned someone is illegally trapping or killing wild animals.
 If you are concerned about wild animals being killed or trapped illegally or inhumanely, or non-target animals being trapped/killed, call the RSPCA on: 0300 1234 999 and/or the police (who have specially-trained wildlife officers).
 If you think animals are being trapped or released without the necessary licences, contact Natural England or Natural Resources Wales.